hemlatabehera2020-dotcom/Covid-dashboard/README.md

+In this i use Power BI tool for creating the dashboard.

 📊Country-Wise COVID-19 Dashboard — Overview

 This dashboard visualizes global COVID-19 data aggregated by WHO regions.
 It provides quick insights into case severity, recovery progress, and geographical spread.